donapieppo/dm_unibo_common/README.md

 class DmUniboCommon::Authorization
 ```

-and are configured in ApplicationController with retrive_authlevels
+and are configured in ApplicationController with update_current_user_authlevels

 ```ruby
  before_action :log_current_user, :set_locale, :set_organization, :update_current_user_authlevels
 ```

-(under the curtains current_user.authorization = DmUniboCommon::Authorization.new(request.remote_ip, current_user))
+(under the curtains current_user.authorization = DmUniboCommon::Authorization.new(ip, self))

+DmUniboCommon::Authorization dives the next methods:

+    - has_authorization? -> true/false (has some organziation with some level of access?)
+    - multi_organizations? -> true/false (has more than one organization with some level of access?)
+    - organizations -> array of organizations where user has some level of access
+    - authlevel(org) -> int (level of authorization in organization)
+    -